The 100: A Ranking of the Most Influential Persons in History

-The 100: A Ranking of the Most Influential Persons in History is a 1978 book by the American white nationalist author Michael H. Hart.
-Published by his father's publishing house, it was his first book and was reprinted in 1992 with revisions.
+The 100: A Ranking of the Most Influential Persons in History is a 1978 book by Michael H. Hart.
 It is a ranking of the 100 people who, according to Hart, most influenced human history.
 Unlike various other rankings at the time, Hart was not attempting to rank on "greatness" as a criterion, but rather whose actions most changed the course of human history.
+Hart was an American astrophysicist and white nationalist, and the book was self-published by his father's publishing house.
+It was his first book and was reprinted in 1992 with revisions.